Cleaning Geometry for SQL Server with the GeometryValidator

 Supported Geometry

-The supported geometry for Microsoft SQL Server Spatial readers and writers are listed in FME's Quick Facts documentation.
+The supported geometry for Microsoft SQL Server Spatial readers and writers is listed in FME's Quick Facts documentation.

 Microsoft SQL Server follows OGC Common Architecture specifications.
-An overview of the spatial data types SQL Server supports is provided here.
+An overview of the spatial data types supported by SQL Server is provided here.
 Not all geometries are accepted by the database: certain geometric instances are invalid and are listed in the IsValidDetailed() method.

 Handling Geometry